 As of 2018, carbon dioxide (CO2) emissions from international shipping comprise approximately 2.1% of global total CO2 emissions.
-This amount corresponds to the CO2 emissions volume of Germany.
-If no countermeasures were taken, emissions would increase about 7.0% by 2050 (see Fig. 1).1
+This amount corresponds to the CO_2 emissions volume of a single German country.
+If no countermeasures were taken, emissions would increase to about 7.0% by 2050. (see Fig. 1)1)

-In view of this situation, in 2018, IMO formulated the GHG Reduction Strategy shown in Table 1.
+In view of this situation, in 2018, IMO formulated the GHG Reduction Strategy which aimed at: